manticoresoftware/manticoresearch-javascript/docs/SearchApi.md

 ## percolate

-> SearchResponse percolate(index, percolateRequest)
+> SearchResponse percolate(table, percolateRequest)

-Performs a reverse search on a percolate index. [[More info on percolate indexes in Manticore Search Manual]](https://manual.manticoresearch.com/Creating_a_table/Local_tables/Percolate_table#Percolate-table)
+Performs a reverse search on a percolate table. [[More info on percolate tables in Manticore Search Manual]](https://manual.manticoresearch.com/Creating_a_table/Local_tables/Percolate_table#Percolate-table)

-This method must be used only on percolate indexes.
+This method must be used only on percolate tables.

-Expects two parameters: the index name and an object with a document or an array of documents to search by.
+Expects two parameters: the table name and an object with a document or an array of documents to search by.
 Here is an example of the object with a single document:

 ```